YashaPushak/GPS/README.md

 # Installing GPS

- - Create a python2.7 virtual environment
+ 1. Create a python2.7 virtual environment

- - Download the latest version of the parameter configuration space parser from https://github.com/YashaPushak/PCS
+ 2. Download the latest version of the parameter configuration space parser from https://github.com/YashaPushak/PCS

- - While in the main PCS directory, install PCS with `pip install .` or
+ 3. While in the main PCS directory, install PCS with pip install . or python setup.py install --user

-`python setup.py install --user`.
- - Download the latest version of GPS from https://github.com/YashaPushak/GPS
+ 4. Download the latest version of GPS from https://github.com/YashaPushak/GPS

- - While in the main GPS directory, install GPS's other required python packages
+ 5. While in the main GPS directory, install GPS's other required python packages pip install -r requirements.txt

-`pip install -r requirements.txt`.
+ 6. While in the main GPS directory, install GPS with pip install . or python setup.py install --user

- - Setup a redis database.
+ 7. Setup and install a redis database.

 # Quick Start Guide